 Archive for June 2024

-British Airways Flight 009, And The Incredible Event That Occurred On 24 June 1982.
+British Airways Flight 009, And The Incredible Aviation Event That Occurred On June 24th 1982

 June 18, 2024

-I’m sharing the story of British Airways Flight 009, callsign Speedbird 9, that departed from London Heathrow to Auckland.
-I’ve compiled the following information primarily from Wikipedia.
+An abreviated story of British Airways Flight 009, callsign Speedbird 9, that departed from London Heathrow to Auckland.
+I’ve compiled the following information from Wikipedia and other sources.
 The plane was a Boeing 747-236B.
-Photo credit also Wikipedia: Roger Ivester
+Roger Ivester

 On 24 June 1982, the aircraft flew into a cloud of volcanic dust by the eruption of Mount Galunggung, SE of Jakarta, Indonesia.
 A catastrophic event occurred….all four engines shutdown.